-Disproportionate representation of LGBTQ youth in care and the poor outcomes they experience were confirmed in a 2013 study conducted in connection with the R.I.S.E.
+Disproportionate representation of LGBTQ youth in foster care and the poor outcomes they experience were confirmed in a 2013 study conducted in connection with the R.I.S.E.
 Project, a five-year, \$13.3 million demonstration grant funded by ACYF to create a model program to support LGBTQ youth in the foster care system.
 The purpose of the study was to determine the percentage of Los Angeles County foster youth who identify as LGBTQ, and whether their experiences in foster care were different from those of their peers.
-The study found that 19 percent of youth ages 12-21 in foster care self-identify as LGBTQ, which is 1.5 to 2 times the number of LGBTQ youth estimated to be living outside of foster care.
-13.6 percent of participants identified as lesbian, gay, bisexual or questioning ("LGBQ"); eleven percent of the participants identified as gender-nonconforming, and 5.6% identified as transgender.
-Other studies have estimated even higher numbers of LGBTQ youth in foster care, including a forthcoming study which estimates that 22.8% of youth in out of home care identify as LGBQ.
-Using the estimates from the studies cited above, the number of foster youth in the United States over the age of 14 who identify as having a sexual orientation other than "straight" are 14,300 to 24,000.
-57% of the foster youth over 14 who identify as LGBQ, or between 8,100 and 11,300 youth, are youth of color.
+The study found that 19 percent of youth ages 12-21 in foster care self-identify as LGBTQ, with 13.6% identifying as LGBQ and 5.6% identifying as transgender.
+This is 1.5 to 2 times the number of LGBTQ youth estimated to be living outside of foster care.
+Other studies have estimated even higher numbers of LGBTQ youth in foster care, including a forthcoming study by Dr. Brandon Andrew Robinson which estimates that 22.8% of youth in out of home care identify as not heterosexual.
+Using the estimates from the studies cited above, the number of foster youth in the United States over the age of 14 who identify as having a sexual orientation other than "straight" is 14,300 to 24,000.

-In addition to being disproportionately represented in the system, LGBTQ youth experience worse conditions and outcomes in foster care.
+In addition to being disproportionately represented in the child welfare system, LGBTQ youth experience worse conditions and outcomes in foster care.
 The federally-funded R.I.S.E. study confirmed that LGBTQ youth have a higher number of foster care placements and are more likely to be living in a group home.
 Over twice as many LGBTQ youth reported being treated poorly by the foster care system compared to non-LGBTQ youth, and LGBTQ youth are more likely to be hospitalized for emotional reasons and have higher incidences of juvenile justice involvement.
 They were also more likely to have become homeless, with many citing lack of acceptance in foster care as the reason they experienced homelessness.
-States and tribes will continue to be stymied in their ability to improve outcomes and reduce costs for LGBTQ foster youth until sexual orientation and gender identity data is available.
-Collecting this data nationally will allow the Children's Bureau, states and tribes to identify successes and best practices in improving outcomes for LGBTQ foster youth and to replicate them to address disparities.
+These results helped to inform the care and coordination service interventions undertaken by the R.I.S.E. study.
+Permanency for LGBTQ foster youth will not improve until we better understand all of the factors that may contribute to poor outcomes.
+States and tribes will continue to be stymied in their ability to improve outcomes for LGBTQ foster youth and reduce costs to the state until sexual orientation and gender identity data are available.

-We also oppose eliminating data elements relating to the Indian Child Welfare Act ("ICWA").
+CAP also opposes eliminating data elements relating to the Indian Child Welfare Act ("ICWA").
 States and tribal entities will only be required to report most of the ICWA-related data elements if ICWA applies in a child's case, greatly reducing any burden associated with collecting and reporting these elements.
-Eliminating the collection of demographic information regarding American Indian and Alaska Native
+Eliminating the collection of demographic information regarding American Indian and Alaska Native youth not only negatively impacts another vulnerable population, but inhibits the ability to learn more about the specific experiences of LGBTQ-identified American Indian and Alaska Native youth.